RohanSinghJaglan/E-Commerce-Follow-Along/README.md

 Include an input field or buttons for selecting quantity.
 Ensure the "Add to Cart" button updates the cart with the selected quantity.

+### Milestone 17: Cart Functionality
+📌 Overview
+In this milestone, we enhance our application by implementing a cart feature where users can store selected products.

+In Milestone 17, we implemented a cart functionality by modifying the User Schema and creating a Cart Schema to store product details.
+We also built an API endpoint to receive product data and save it in the cart.
+This allows users to add products to their cart, ensuring the data is persistently stored in the database.